sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 Teams can share and remix monitoring workflows that include Sensu resources for collecting observability events and metrics, diagnosing issues, sending alerts, and automatically remediating problems.

 In the monitoring as code approach, when a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting monitoring and observability data according to the code in your configuration files.
+Your configuration files are composed of the Sensu resource definitions you use in your monitoring and observability workflows.
-Manage your monitoring and observability workflow as code, the same way you manage the systems you're monitoring, to improve visibility, reliability, portability, and repeatability.
+You can manage your monitoring and observability workflow as code, the same way you manage other code and the systems you're monitoring, to improve visibility, reliability, portability, and repeatability.

 - Share, edit, review, and version your Sensu workflow configuration files just like you would with other "as code" solutions, within one team or among teams across your organization.
 - Maintain revision control and change history for your monitoring workflows.